Self-Imitated Diffusion Policy for Efficient and Robust Visual Navigation: Experiments

 \subsubsection{Benchmarks}

-For comparative evaluation, we conducted experiments on the \textit{InternVLA-N1 S1} benchmark~\cite{cai_navdp_2025} leveraging the high-fidelity Isaac Sim simulator.
-This benchmark focuses on closed-loop sequential navigation (real-time), requiring the agent to reach goals through continuous, multi-step navigation.
-The benchmark comprises 60 diverse scenes, including 40 from \textit{InternScenes} (equally divided into home and commercial) and 20 from \textit{ClutteredEnv} (including 10 easy and 10 hard).
-For each scene, 100 start-goal pairs were randomly sampled in unoccupied spaces.
-Initial orientations were pre-calculated via path planning to ensure collision-free initialization.
+For evaluation, we conducted experiments on the \textit{InternVLA-N1 S1} benchmark \mbox{\cite{cai_navdp_2025}} using the high-fidelity Isaac Sim simulator.
+This benchmark targets real-time closed-loop navigation, requiring continuous, multi-step goal reaching.
+It comprises 60 diverse scenes: 40 from \textit{InternScenes} (home and commercial) and 20 from \textit{ClutteredEnv} (10 easy, 10 hard).
+For each scene, 100 start-goal pairs were randomly sampled in unoccupied spaces, with initial orientations pre-calculated to ensure collision-free initialization.

-For the ablation studies, we curated a compact yet representative benchmark derived from the \textit{InternData-N1} dataset~\cite{cai_navdp_2025}, encompassing 5 scenes and 500 total trials.
-In contrast to the real-time interaction of the \textit{InternVLA-N1 S1} benchmark, this setup focuses on one-shot trajectory generation (single-step), evaluating the policy's ability to plan an entire path in a single inference.
-To ensure evaluation consistency, we utilized fixed starting positions paired with randomly sampled goals for each scene.
+For ablation, we curated a representative subset from \textit{InternData-N1}~\cite{cai_navdp_2025}, covering 5 scenes and 500 total trials.
+Unlike the real-time \textit{InternVLA-N1 S1}, this setup targets one-shot trajectory generation, evaluating single-inference path planning.
+To ensure consistency, we utilized fixed starting positions with randomly sampled goals for each scene.